Above Photo: Catherine Crowder

-The primary intent for this website was to present human interest and technical articles about United Airlines Flight 823.
+The original intent for this website was to present human interest and technical articles about United Airlines Flight 823.

 During the time preceding the 50th year memorial service, there have been a few family members who have sent photos of their loved ones.
 These photos deserve a fitting place.

 The Vacant Chair was a popular song written during the era of the American Civil War.
 (Above photo: Courtesy of Larry Jordon)